 Claim caps: Warranty contracts often put a cap on how much you can claim against an item.
 For example, let’s say that your washing machine breaks down.
-The warranty caps the claim for this item at $500 when it would cost at least $1,000 to replace it.
+The warranty caps the claim for this item at $500 when replacing it would cost at least $1,000.

-Hefty deductibles: Each home warranty comes with a deductible that you have to meet of every claim.
-If you do the math, you’re paying for the warranty itself and service fees, plus the deductible on each claim.
+Hefty deductibles: Each home warranty comes with a deductible that you have to meet for every claim.
+If you do the math, you’re paying for the warranty and service fees plus the deductible on each claim.
 It’s best to analyze whether you’re saving any money.

 Service fees: Mentioned above, home warranty contracts come with service fees.
 Each time you call the company, they will send out one of their contractors to your home to examine the problem.
 Regardless of the result, you’ll have to pay a service fee of around $50 to $125.